devopsmails/devops-tools/15_Jfrog_artifactory/01_jfrog_readme.md

 What is Jfrog Artifactory?
 ```
 JFrog Artifactory is a universal artifact repository manager developed by JFrog.
+    > Helps with versioning for rollback when needed
 It acts as a central hub for storing, managing, and distributing various software artifacts used throughout the development process.
 It is a secure library for all software building blocks.
 ```